Particular/docs.particular.net/serviceinsight/index.md

 ## Message Properties

 Each message in NServiceBus contains extensive detail.
-As you select messages in the flow diagram or in the list, an additional Message Properties window lists the properties for the message.
+As messages are selected in the flow diagram or in the list, an additional Message Properties window lists the properties for the message.

 ![The Message Properties Window](images/overview-messageproperties.png)

 ## The Saga View

 Sagas play a critical role in NServiceBus systems.
 As coordinators of processes they are started by certain messages and interact with a variety of messages and services.
-To open a graphical view of Sagas, you can click a message in the flow diagram that is handled by a saga.
+To open a graphical view of Sagas, click a message in the flow diagram that is handled by a saga.

 ![The Saga View](images/overview-sagaview.png)

 The saga illustrates how the saga was initiated and other messages that were sent or handled, with detailed message data, time information, and details on saga data changes.

 ## Sequence Diagram